 Transgenic Mouse Core Facility

-It has taken us millions of years to discover that the genome can be artificially modified but only a few dozen of years to develop and refine the necessary methods for manipulating it almost at desire!
-With the recent completion of the human and mouse genome, the mouse has become an organism of choice for modeling genetically linked human diseases that can only be studied in intact organisms and have considerably assisted in studying the complexities of mammalian development and cell differentiation.
+It has taken us millions of years to discover that the genome can be artificially challenged but in comparison only a few years to develop and refine the necessary methods for manipulating this.
+Transgenic technology has widely been recognized as a powerful tool for analysis of in vivo gene function and generation of animal models for the advance of science and human health.
+The mouse is the best choice of intact organism for modelling genetically linked human diseases.
+Such models have considerably assisted in studying the complexities of mammalian development and cell differentiation.

-Our barrier facility maintains a specific pathogen free (SPF) health status, housing gene modified mice in ventilated cage systems (IVCs) that are serviced by intensively trained and skilled animal care staff.
-Microinjected embryos are reimplanted under strict sterile conditions into pseudopregnant foster mothers inside this barrier.
-Serology testing of selected animals is systematically completed to confirm their health status, thus allowing the transfer of the transgenic founders or positive gene targeted offspring to other areas of the Animal House for further breeding and analysis.
-After germline transmitters have been identified the investigators become responsible for breeding and analysis of mouse lines in compliance with the German law.
+Our barrier transgenic facility maintains a specific pathogen free (SPF) health status, housing gene modified mice in individually ventilated cage (IVC) systems that are serviced by intensively trained and skilled animal care staff.
+Embryos (e.g. micromanipulated, to revitalise or from imported mouse lines) are transferred under strict sterile conditions into pseudopregnant foster mothers inside this barrier.
+Serology testing of selected animals is systematically completed to confirm their health status.
+After germline transmitters have been identified the investigators will only then become responsible for breeding and analysing their mouse lines under strict compliance to the German Law.

 We are supporting and promoting the 3Rs principles of human experimental techniques by striving to develop and implement new technologies, as for example: establishing new ways to make precise and targeted changes to the genome, using the CRISPR/Cas editing system, increasing the efficiency of various assisted reproduction technology methods or minimizing pain by replacing injection anaesthesia with inhalational anaesthesia.

 We welcome any opportunity to promote design, knowledge and experience to help to attain the research goals of the investigators.